Dominic Toninato: Professional

 Having completed his four-year collegiate career with the Bulldogs, Toninato was not offered an entry-level contract due to the Maple Leafs being up against the contract limit.
 With little interest in signing an AHL contract within the organization, Toninato rights were relinquished by the Maple Leafs after the August 15, 2017, deadline.

 As a free agent, Toninato promptly signed to a two-year, entry-level contract with the Colorado Avalanche on August 17, 2017.
 After participating in his first rookie and main roster training camp with the Avalanche, Toninato was re-assigned to begin the 2017–18 season with AHL affiliate, the San Antonio Rampage on September 27, 2017.
 He made his professional debut with the Rampage on opening night in a 2–1 victory over the Ontario Reign on October 7, 2017.
 In his third game he scored his first two professional goals in a 6–2 loss to the Texas Stars on October 21, 2017.
 Playing a two-way responsible game with the Rampage, Toninato received his first recall to the Avalanche on November 17, 2017.
 Centering a line between Sven Andrighetto and Nail Yakupov, Toninato made his NHL debut with the Avalanche in a 5–2 defeat to the Nashville Predators on November 18, 2017.
 During the first period, Toninato was illegally boarded by the Predators' forward, Austin Watson, who was ejected from the game and later suspended.
 He missed the rest of the period with a head/neck injury before returning for the second period to play out the game.
 On February 14, 2019 Toninato scored his first NHL goal, after not scoring during the 37 games of his rookie season, in Colorado's 4-1 win over Winnipeg.

 On June 29, 2019, Toninato was traded by the Avalanche to the Florida Panthers in exchange for Jacob MacDonald.
 He agreed to his qualifying offer, accepting a one-year, two-way contract with the Panthers on July 15, 2019.
 In the following 2019–20 season, Toninato began the campaign in the AHL with affiliate, the Springfield Thunderbirds.
 He was soon recalled to the Panthers and cemented a role as a depth forward, recording a career high 4 goals and 11 points through 46 games.
 He returned after the COVID-19 pandemic pause, making his post-season debut in 3 games.

 As an impending restricted free agent, Toninato was not tendered a qualifying offer by the Panthers and was released as a free agent.
 On October 10, 2020, Toninato was signed to a one-year, two-way contract with the Winnipeg Jets.

+After five seasons within the Jets organization, Toninato left as a free agent to sign a two-year, two-way contract with the Chicago Blackhawks on July 1, 2025.